MENU

 Features List

-- 454 Turbo-Jet 450HP V8 (LS6), VIN-confirmed - Muncie 4-speed manual transmission - GM 12-bolt rear axle - F-41 performance suspension package - Front and rear sway bars - Power front disc brakes, rear drum brakes - Power steering - Correct boxed rear control arms - Dual exhaust with dual mufflers - Aluminum radiator - Vintage air conditioning - SS Rally wheels - Firestone Wide Oval tires - PPG basecoat/clearcoat paint in red - Black vinyl top - Black vinyl interior with front and rear bench seats - SS steering wheel - SS door panel badging - Full instrumentation cluster including speedometer, fuel, oil, and temperature gauges - AM radio (Delco) - Frame-off restoration completed by North Georgia Street Rods
+- 454 Big Block V8 - Muncie 4-speed manual transmission - GM 12-bolt rear end - F-41 performance suspension with front and rear sway bars - Power front disc brakes, rear drum brakes - Power steering - Correct boxed rear control arms - Aluminum radiator - Vintage air conditioning - SS 454 badging, front and rear - SS Rally wheels with Firestone Wide Oval tires - Dual exhaust - Black vinyl top - PPG base coat / clear coat finish in red - Black vinyl interior with bench seats - SS steering wheel - AM radio - Frame-off restoration by North Georgia Street Rods - Clean undercarriage

 Mechanical